 - Prepare Boiled Eggs.
 Peel Daikon and cut into chunky pieces, and boil until soft.
 Cut Konnyaku (Konjac) into the size that is easy to eat, and blanch for a few minutes.

 - Place the all Soup ingredients in a large pot and heat over high heat.
-Add Daikon, Konnyaku (Konjac), Shank Meat and Potato pieces.
+Add Daikon, Konnyaku (Konjac), Shank Meat Skewers, and Potato pieces.
 Once it is boiling, reduce the heat and simmer for several minutes.

 - When Potato is almost soft, add Fish Cakes and Boiled Eggs, bring back to the simmer, and simmer until Fish Cakes are soft.